top of page

 A simplistic example would be Google Maps, which is a digital twin of the Earth’s surface that links with real-time traffic information to help your minimise your travel time.

 A digital twin could be a representation of a product, production line, or entire factory.
-The 'Mega world' is a kind of digital twin with some important differences from others.
+The 'Mega World' is a kind of digital twin with some important differences from others.
 These differences are deliberate.
 Teams can actually “go into” these twins and experience the operations, and make decisions which affect outcomes.
 It incorporates avatars operated by your staff, multiple physical models, commercial models, processes, and real-time data.
 Most digital twins are replicas with models of what might happen, with which people cannot interact.
 In other words, they assume a set of (possibly inaccurate) human behaviours that are not tested against the workforce.

-The ‘Mega world’ digital twins can represent the entire supply chain, organisation, market, natural environment, local community, nation, and political environment in which a business operates.
+The ‘Mega World’ digital twins can represent the entire supply chain, organisation, market, natural environment, local community, nation, and political environment in which a business operates.
 They can be used to test how a plan and business as usual endure contact with the real workforce who must implement it.
 Things that the plan did not take into consideration are revealed as real people try to do their normal work in the Mega world.

 The value of these #megaworld twins is they allow rehearsal, for example of mine or factory design, of implementation of strategy, of deployment of new technology, of solving wicked problems, and more.
 As one client said, “The military carefully prepare and rehearse because they want their battle plans to survive contact with the enemy in the complex dynamic of a field of engagement.
 With a digital twin we can see if our transformation ideas will survive contact with our workforce, customer base, and systems.”